idabblewith/PythonSensei/README.md

 PythonSensei is a program that runs 100 Python projects which were created over the course of 100 Days.<br>The 100 programs that PythonSensei can run are primarily based on [Angela Yu's 100 Days of Code Udemy Course](https://www.udemy.com/course/100-days-of-code), range from beginner to professional, and are optomised to be run via selection on a command line interface.

 Please note that this collection of programs was made after having completed the 100 day challenge in 2021.
 This serves as a means to stitch programs together and make them more accessible.
-Please also note that the files are being checked and re-uploaded, and all 100 programs may not be readily available.
+Please also note that the files are being checked and re-uploaded due to deprecated dependencies, and consequently, not all 100 programs may not be readily available.
+Last check - 20/07/22 Up to day 20.

+NOTES:
+Day 13 - Scapy Not working - DAY REMOVED FOR NOW AND SCAPY UNINSTALLED Day 17 - Goes until Q50, need to add quit button and show how many q left All tkinter (D19,20) - focus no longer set to new open window

+To run the program launcher locally, you must have Python installed and type 'python start.py' from the root directory (where start.py is located).

 Here is a demo of how the program works: